-Note: In case you are looking to move data from Google BigQuery to Google Sheets, you can read our step-by-step guide here.
+Note: In case you are looking to move data from Google Sheets to BigQuery, you can read our step-by-step guide here.

 Spreadsheets are electronic worksheets that contain rows and columns which users can input, manage and carry out mathematical operations on their data.
-It gives users the unique ability to create tables, charts and graphs to perform analysis.
-That being said, some of the reasons that spreadsheets are so important to businesses include:
+It gives users the unique ability to create tables, charts, and graphs to perform analysis.

 - When it comes to Google BigQuery size is never a problem.
 You can analyze up to 1TB of data and store up to 10GB for free each month.